Mastocarpus papillatus

 Mastocarpus papillatus, sometimes called Turkish washcloth, black tar spot, or grapestone is a species of red algae in the family Phyllophoraceae.
 It is sometimes confused with the distantly related Turkish towel (Chondracanthus exasperatus) which is of a similar texture but larger.
-The specific epithet papillatus ('with papillae') is due to the nipple-like projections on the female gametophyte which can give the texture of a terrycloth washcloth found at a Turkish bath.
+The specific epithet papillatus ('with papillae') is due to the nipple-like projections on the female gametophyte which can give the texture of a terrycloth washcloth found at a hamam (Turkish bathhouse).

 Distribution

 Despite the common name, it grows nowhere near Turkey.
 It is instead native to the northeastern Pacific Ocean and commonly can be found in California, Oregon, Washington, British Columbia, and Alaska.
 It has been found growing as far north as the Commander Islands and the Russian Far East, and as far south as Chile.

 Habitat

 It grows on rocky substrates in the high- to mid-intertidal zones and has been found growing at depths of 250 m.
 Like many red algae species, it uses phycoerythrin to photosynthesize which allows it to grow deeper than plants using other pigments.